 Discussion: Dimensions of expression for dynamic art.
-Practice: Creating animation and interactivity with code.
-Project: Create a drawing tool that either draws on its own or enables another person to draw with it.
+Practice: Creating interactivity for visual expression with code.
+Project: Create a drawing tool.

 Week Six: Interface

-Discussion: Designing user interfaces for creative expression Practice: Extending user interface design frameworks Project: Create a personal user interface that reflects your approach and preferences as an artist and designer.
-Draft a proposal brief for your final project.
+Discussion: Designing user interfaces for creative expression Practice: Extending user interface design frameworks Project: Create a personal color picker.

 Week Seven: Abstraction

 Discussion: Building domain-specific programming abstractions Practice: Object-oriented programs to support multiple design applications.
-Project: Create a programming library and a set of example projects.
+Project: Create a Processing programming library and a set of example projects.
 Draft a proposal brief for your final project.